pombredanne/launchpad-3/configs/README.txt

 bootstrapped into the Zope startup process.

-== CanonicalConfig ==
+== LaunchpadConfig ==

-Launchpad uses a singleton CanonicalConfig object to select the config to load and manage its state.
+Launchpad uses a singleton LaunchpadConfig object to select the config to load and manage its state.